-SAHSU maintains a large data collection of health records and population-based data that are used to study trends in chronic disease including environmental risk factors.
-Our research is used to protect the health of the population and to support improvements in health and care outcomes.
-Having data on the entire population is essential to allow us to investigate national environmental health concerns, conduct disease surveillance and detect disease clusters.
+SAHSU maintains a large data collection of health records and population-based data that allows us to study trends in chronic disease including environmental risks.
+To protect the health of the population and improve health care outcomes, we need data on the entire population in order to investigate national environmental health concerns, conduct disease surveillance and detect disease clusters.

-Our health data collection consists of the following:
+Our health data collection consists mainly of the following:

-- Hospital Episode Statistics (HES) - All admissions Admitted Patient Care, Critical Care and Accident and Emergency attendances at NHS hospitals in England
+- Hospital Episode Statistics (HES) - All admissions for Admitted Patient Care, Critical Care and attendances for Emergency Care at NHS hospitals in England,

-Our health data come from a number of data providers including national records collected by the Office for National Statistics (ONS), the Welsh Cancer Intelligence & Surveillance Unit (WCISU), NHS Digital and other national sources.
-These data holdings are updated regularly on an on-going basis, with ONS, WCISU and HES data updated on an annual basis.
-Other health data are updated as required for specific studies.
+Our health data come from several data providers including NHS England, the Office for National Statistics (ONS), the Welsh Cancer Intelligence & Surveillance Unit (WCISU) and other national sources.
+These data holdings are refreshed on an annual basis or as required for specific studies.

 Ethical and governance permissions to hold and use health data for environmental health research have been obtained from the following authorities:

-- Health Research Authority - National Research Ethics Service (NRES)
+- Health Research Authority - London South East Research Ethics Committee

-- Health Research Authority - Confidentiality Advisory Group (CAG) which advises on Regulations 5 of the Health Service (Control of Patient Information) Regulations 2002 to process patient identifiable information without consent
+- Health Research Authority - Confidentiality Advisory Group (CAG) advises on Regulations 5 of the Health Service (Control of Patient Information) Regulations 2002 to process patient identifiable information without consent

-- PHE Caldicott Advisory Panel which advises on Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002 to process patient identifiable information without consent
+- The UK Health Security Agency (UKHSA) Caldicott Advisory Panel advises on Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002 to process patient identifiable information without consent

-SAHSU additionally hold small area data from the national Census on populations and socio-economic status (SES), including enumeration district, census output areas, lower layer super output areas, wards (see Table of Social factor data).
-We also hold environmental data from a range of sources (see Table of Environmental data) including our own research studies, the Environment Agency, Defra, the Civil Aviation Authority, Public Health England, the British Geological Survey and water companies etc. (e.g. see our Environment and Health Atlas for England and Wales, www.envhealth.co.uk ).
-Maintenance of the databases (health, population, SES and selected environmental data) is conducted by the SAHSU database team.
+SAHSU additionally holds small area data from the national Census on populations and socio-economic status (SES), including enumeration districts, census output areas, lower layer super output areas and wards (see Table of Social factor data).
+We also hold environmental data from several sources (see Table of Environmental data) including our research studies, the Environment Agency, Defra, the Civil Aviation Authority, the UK Health Security Agency, the British Geological Survey and water companies etc. (e.g. see our Environment and Health Atlas for England and Wales https://www.envhealthatlas.co.uk ).
+The maintenance of the databases (health, population, SES and selected environmental data) is conducted by the SAHSU database team.